Superior mesenteric artery syndrome: Treatment

-The possible persistence of symptoms after surgical bypass can be traced to the remaining prominence of reversed peristalsis in contrast to direct peristalsis, although the precipitating factor (the duodenal compression) has been bypassed or relieved.
-Reversed peristalsis has been shown to respond to duodenal circular drainage—a complex and invasive open surgical procedure originally implemented and performed in China.
+The possible persistence of symptoms after surgical bypass can be traced to the remaining prominence of reversed peristalsis in contrast to direct peristalsis.
+However, the precipitating factor (the duodenal compression) has been bypassed or relieved.
+Reversed peristalsis has been shown to respond to duodenal circular drainage, a complex and invasive open surgical procedure originally implemented and performed in China.

 In some cases, SMA syndrome may occur alongside a serious, life-threatening condition such as cancer or AIDS.
 Even in these cases, though, treatment of the SMA syndrome can lead to a reduction in symptoms and an increased quality of life.

 Prognosis

 Delay in the diagnosis of SMA syndrome can result in fatal catabolysis (advanced malnutrition), dehydration, electrolyte abnormalities, hypokalemia, acute gastric rupture or intestinal perforation (from prolonged mesenteric ischemia), gastric distention, spontaneous upper gastrointestinal bleeding, hypovolemic shock, and aspiration pneumonia.

-A 1-in-3 mortality rate for Superior Mesenteric Artery syndrome has been quoted by a small number of sources.
-However, after extensive research, original data establishing this mortality rate has not been found, indicating that the number is likely to be unreliable.
-While research establishing an official mortality rate may not exist, two recent studies of SMA syndrome patients, one published in 2006 looking at 22 cases and one in 2012 looking at 80 cases, show mortality rates of 0% and 6.3%, respectively.
-According to the doctors in one of these studies, the expected outcome for SMA syndrome treatment is generally considered to be excellent.
+A small number of sources have quoted a roughly 33% mortality rate for superior mesenteric artery syndrome.
+Despite extensive research, no source data has been found to support this mortality rate, suggesting it is likely unreliable.
+While research establishing an official mortality rate may not exist, two studies of SMA syndrome patients, one published in 2006 looking at 22 cases and another in 2012 looking at 80 cases, noted mortality rates of 0% and 6.3%, respectively.
+According to the authors in one of these studies, the expected outcome for SMA syndrome treatment is generally considered excellent.